 Facebook fans to share the funny thing or skillful trick their dog does when it's pill time.
 We picked out our favorite stories, and in exchange, the selected readers were given a free bag of Milk-Bone

 ® Pill Pouches.
-So, without further ado, meet eight
+So, without further ado, meet eight dogs who

 sit, dance and shake for these treats.